jayzheng98/jayzheng98.github.io/_projects/project1.md

 ## Source Code Modification

+**1.** Works above are actually regular setups of an LTE network.
+To achieve the malicious relay, we have to modify the source code of LTE stacks running on our pseudo-relay device

-**1.** Due to the sensitivity of this project, I cannot show the specific working process here, but can only briefly describe the steps from a very **abstract level** (Apparently, all modifications are implemented on our pseudo-relay device)
+**2.** Due to the sensitivity of this project, I cannot show the specific modification process here, but can only briefly describe the steps from a very **abstract level**
  - ***AM (Before RRC reconfiguration)***
    - *Find interfaces that belong to "AM mode" between RLC and PDCP in the source code*
    - *Insert Socket functions to relay data that flow through the interface*